wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 Wazuh integrates with `Amazon SQS <https://aws.amazon.com/sqs>`_ and `EventBridge <https://aws.amazon.com/eventbridge>`_ to centralize Security Hub findings and insights in a single place.
 To set up the integration, you need to:

 #.
 Configure AWS:

    -  Enable Amazon Security Hub.
+   -  Create a Firehose stream in Amazon Data Firehose.
+   -  Create a rule in EventBridge.
-      - Enable an Amazon SQS queue
+   -  Enable an Amazon SQS queue.
    -  Enable an Amazon S3 bucket with Event notifications since for every Security Hub object creation event, the bucket sends notifications to the queue.
 #.
 Set up the Wazuh integration for Amazon Security Hub.

 AWS configuration
 -----------------